 Wednesday, September 11

-7pm performance begins at 34th St, walking south/east
+6:30pm performance begins at 34th Street, traveling south/east

-7:30pm performance begins at the Spur at 30th St, walking north/west
+7pm performance begins at the Spur at 30th Street, traveling north/west

 Thursday, September 12

-7pm performance begins at Gansevoort St, walking north
+7pm performance begins at Gansevoort Street, on street level under the High Line, traveling north

-7:30pm performance begins at 16th St, walking south
+7:30pm performance begins at 16th Street, traveling south

 Carmen Papalia is an artist and disability activist who uses organizing strategies and improvisation to navigate his access to public space, art institutions, and visual culture.
 His socially-engaged practice expresses his resistance of support options that promote ablest concepts of normalcy, like white canes and other impairment-specific accommodations that only temporarily bridge barriers to participation in an otherwise inaccessible, policy-based system.
 Papalia designs experiences that invite participants to expand their perceptual mobility and to claim access to public and institutional spaces.